nordic-institute/X-Road/doc/Manuals/ig-csha_x-road_6_ha_installation_guide.md

 4. Time window for node failure repairing.

     A node can work (i.e. provide valid global configuration to the X-Road instance) as long as it can read from and write to the shared configuration database.
-If one node loses database access, other nodes continue providing valid global configuration, and security servers will switch downloading the configuration from a healthly node.
-In the case all nodes or the shared database fails, security servers can function until global configuration exprires, but new security servers can not be added to the X-Road instance.
+If one node loses database access, other nodes continue providing valid global configuration, and security servers will switch downloading the configuration from a healthy node.
+In the case all nodes or the shared database fails, security servers can function until global configuration expires, but new security servers can not be added to the X-Road instance.

 5. Configuration files (located in `/etc/xroad/`) are not synchronized between nodes.
 It is the responsibility of the system administrator to change them in all nodes if required or stated by the user manual.